 What are the eligibility requirements?

-The Student Visa in Portugal is available to non-EU/EEA citizens who plan on studying in the country.
+The Student Visa Portugal is available to non-EU/EEA citizens who plan on studying in the country.
 Whether it’s for a temporary visa or a residency permit, the most crucial requirement is that the applicant fulfills the admission criteria of their chosen study program.

 Secondary education